 I am a New Jersey based artist who is passionate about painting and music.
 When I was a child my heart was set on performing, but a gift set of acrylics from my dad redirected my focus and I began painting at home while raising four children.

-In addition to working full time at The College of New Jersey for over 30 years.
+I was employed full time at The College of New Jersey for over 30 years.
 During that time, I began taking art courses through their tuition free employee program.
 I took a painting class with a remarkable teacher.
 She taught me how to express my inner thoughts and emotions through color and texture.
 It was a revelation and I began working in an abstract manner using acrylic paints and mixed media.
-Intuitive paintings began springing up from bits and pieces from my memories—places, family mementos, loss, travel, and above all music began to inform my work.
+Intuitive paintings began springing up from bits and pieces from my memory--places, family mementos, loss, travel, and above all music began to inform my work.
 If I can’t sing it, I will paint it.

 Today, I am known for colorful abstract Venetian plaster paintings.
 Through this medium I have learned to create bold new ways of mark making using metal scrapers and various tools.
-Visual surfaces of color, light, and motion began to emerge as I applied multiple layers of tinted plaster then I use sand paper to reveal passages beneath.
-It takes a lot of hand rubbing to burnish the surface, but the results produce a tactile texture that is as smooth as a stone tossed by the sea.
+Visual surfaces of color, light, and motion began to emerge as I applied multiple layers of tinted plaster then sanded and rubbed them to reveal passages beneath.
+The surface is hand burnished and the results produce a tactile texture that is as smooth as a stone tossed by the sea.
 My paintings evoke a range of moods from playful to mysterious.
-Yes, a mystery waiting to be revealed and interpreted by the viewer.

 I continued to work and study at The College of New Jersey, while building a professional art portfolio.
 In December 2002, I earned a Bachelor of Fine Arts summa cum laude from TCNJ.
 I retired in 2007 and began painting full time.